pollen-robotics/reachy-2021-docs/content/VR/compatibility/headsets.md

 * HTC Vive
 * Oculus Rift

-It is also compatible with Oculus Quest 1 & 2 if you use an Oculus Link cable to connect it to your computer.
+It is also compatible with Oculus Quest 1 & 2 using an Oculus Link cable to connect it to your computer.